tarunreddykaithe/sayari-assessment/README.md

 ### **Initial environment setup**

-Below commands to help you setup environment:
+Download/Clone the project to your local and then follow below commands to help you setup environment:

 To create a virtual environment